redis/redis-doc/docs/getting-started/installation/install-redis-on-windows.md

 Redis is not officially supported on Windows.
 However, you can install Redis on Windows for development by following the instructions below.

-To install Redis on Windows, you'll first need to enable [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install) (Windows Subsystem for Linux).
-WSL2 lets you run Linux binaries natively on Windows.
-For this method to work, you'll need to be running Windows 10 version 2004 and higher or Windows 11.
+To install Redis on Windows, you'll first need to enable [Scoop](https://scoop.sh).
+Scoop is a tool that enables installing and managing software packages on Windows systems using the Scoop package manager.

-## Install or enable WSL2
+## Install Scoop

-Microsoft provides [detailed instructions for installing WSL](https://docs.microsoft.com/en-us/windows/wsl/install).
-Follow these instructions, and take note of the default Linux distribution it installs.
-This guide assumes Ubuntu.
+Scoop has a pretty clean [installation process](https://github.com/ScoopInstaller/Scoop#installation).
+Type the following command
+{{< highlight bash  >}}
+iwr -useb get.scoop.sh | iex
+{{< / highlight  >}}

 ## Install Redis

-Once you're running Ubuntu on Windows, you can follow the steps detailed at [Install on Ubuntu/Debian](../install-redis-on-linux#install-on-ubuntu-debian) to install recent stable versions of Redis from the official `packages.redis.io` APT repository.
-Add the repository to the <code>apt</code> index, update it, and then install:
+Simply install `redis` through Scoop that installs the two main shims for you, `redis-cli` & `redis-server`

 {{< highlight bash  >}}
-curl -fsSL https://packages.redis.io/gpg | sudo gpg --dearmor -o /usr/share/keyrings/redis-archive-keyring.gpg

-echo "deb [signed-by=/usr/share/keyrings/redis-archive-keyring.gpg] https://packages.redis.io/deb $(lsb_release -cs) main" | sudo tee /etc/apt/sources.list.d/redis.list

-sudo apt-get update
-sudo apt-get install redis
+scoop install redis
 {{< / highlight  >}}

 Lastly, start the Redis server like so:

 {{< highlight bash  >}}
-sudo service redis-server start
+redis-server
 {{< / highlight  >}}

 ## Connect to Redis